nandan2003/Employee-Sentiment-Analysis-Hub/README.md

 This repository documents a no-code project that leverages Microsoft’s ecosystem to capture employee feedback, analyze sentiment using Azure Cognitive Services, and display insights via a Power BI dashboard.

-> **Note:** This version focuses only on employee feedback.
-The Employee Recognition list is not part of this project.

 ---

 ## Table of Contents